honglongcai/Face_Pose_Tensorflow/README.md

 ## Model:

- pretrained tensorflow model is in the pnn1530_2 directory
+ Pretrained Tensorflow model is in the pnn1530_2 directory

 ## Example Videa: